Glooscap First Nation

 Glooscap First Nation is a Canadian Mi'kmaq aboriginal community located in both Kings County and Hants County, Nova Scotia.
 Also known as Kluskap, its reserve is located approximately 6.4 km from the Town of Hantsport.
 Created in 1907 as Horton 35, the reserve encompasses some 171.1 ha of rolling, mainly forested land.
 Forest management is practiced by the band.
 There is a variety store, gas bar, Greco Pizza, and gaming centre.
 There is also a health centre, youth centre and chapel.
 The Glooscap Landing Business Park is also owned by Glooscap First Nation which houses a second gas bar and Tim Hortons.
-The 2022 population was 415 people of whom approximately 100 lived on the reserve, making Glooscap the third-smallest First Nation community in Nova Scotia after Bear River First Nation and Annapolis Valley First Nation.
+The 2023 population was 434 people of whom approximately 100 lived on the reserve, making Glooscap the third-smallest First Nation community in Nova Scotia after Bear River First Nation and Annapolis Valley First Nation.
+Glooscap's population grew by 41% in one decade between 2013 and 2023.